Vegetarian Restaurants In Rome I Love - And You Will, Too!

 • Many minestre (soups), especially if beans are involved - just as with split pea soup or chili, people add meat/pork for flavor, so too do Italians often flavor soups and stews, either with pork or shellfish.

 • Pastries - For a long time I thought I was "safe" having my morning cappucino e cornetto (like a croissant).
 But it turns out the pastries are often made with lard (strutto).
 By law, bars/cafés have to place a list of ingredients used in their food, someplace visible.
 So I checked one day and saw strutto all over the place.
 You will need to check the ingredients list, or go someplace that serves vegan pastries.
+Although lately, many cafés offer "vegan" croissants.

-Rome's Vegan and Vegetarian Bloggers Recommend their favorite Vegetarian Restaurants in Rome + our own recommendation
+Best Vegan and Vegetarian Restaurants in Rome

 vegan sweet potato at romeow cat bistrotWe loved this sweet potato dressed with vegan sour cream, seed, nuts and herbs.
 Romeow Cat Bistrot is definitely one of the most creative vegetarian restaurants in Rome.